Lawrance016/Lawrance016/README.md

 ## 🧑‍💻 About Me

-I'm an **Electrical & Electronics Engineering undergraduate** interested in developing practical solutions using **embedded systems, power electronics, control systems, IoT, and hardware design**.
+I'm an **Electrical & Electronics Engineering undergraduate** interested in developing practical engineering solutions using **embedded systems, power electronics, control systems, IoT, and hardware design**.

-I enjoy working across both **hardware and firmware**, taking engineering concepts from an initial idea to a functional prototype.
+I enjoy working across both **hardware and firmware**, taking engineering concepts from an initial idea to a functional prototype through **design, programming, testing, and debugging**.

 ### ⚡ My Engineering Approach